-Key Function 7 Setup: Press to enter or exit Setup mode.
-Enter: Press to choose a field to update, to make a selection, or to save a selection or value.
-Left/Right Arrows: Use to move from screen to screen.
-Up/Down Arrows: Use to move among fields on a screen, items on a dropdown menu, or digits in a settable field.
+Key Function A Setup: Press to enter or exit Setup mode.
+Enter: Press to choose a field to update, to make a selection, or to save a selection or value. + Left/Right Arrows: Use to move from screen to screen.